mmbrunner/Video-Game-Reviews/README.md

 ## Launching the Server

-First, you'll need a MySQL Server to connect to and have the corresponding login information used in the .env file
+First, you'll need a MySQL Server to connect to and have the corresponding login information used in the /back-end/.env file

 In the back-end directory on the terminal use this to install needed libraries